lazy-guy/tomodoro/README.md

 ![PIP Demo](./pip.png)

 ## About Always On Top/PIP Mode
-**Tested on Chrome Only!
-Does not work on Firefox Desktop**
+**Not tested on Safari but might work**

 PIP mode works by drawing on a canvas, capturing its stream and using it as source of a video element.
 Then it requests Picture-In-Picture.

-On mobile devices(Tested on Chrome for Android), it will switch to fullscreen mode, after which going back to device homescreen(without exiting fullscreen) will trigger PIP mode.
+On desktop firefox, PIP button will only make the video visible but will not activate PIP.
+To switch to PIP mode, right click on the video and select "Watch in Picture-In-Picture".

+On android browsers, like Chrome for Android which does not support the picture-in-piture API, in order to switch to PIP mode, make the video fullscreen and then go to your device's homescreen without exiting fullscreen.
+If your browser is supported then PIP mode will be activated.

 ## To-Do